Jennifer Arcuri

 Jennifer Marie Arcuri (born February 1985) is an American technology entrepreneur.
 She lived in London from 2011 to 2018, before moving back to California.
-Self-described as an "ethical hacker", she founded the white hat consultancy Hacker House in 2016 and organised the Innotech Network from 2012.
+Self-described as an "ethical hacker", she founded the white hat consultancy Hacker House in 2016 and organized the Innotech Network from 2012.
 Her connection to then Mayor of London Boris Johnson from 2012 came to national attention in the UK in September 2019 when he became Prime Minister, triggering investigations into alleged conflicts of interest.
 She said in 2021 that she had an affair with him from 2012 to 2016.

 Career

 Arcuri previously lived in California and New York.
 She studied politics at the University of Wisconsin-Madison, theatre at Pace University in New York, filmmaking at the University of Southern California, and film at the American University in Paris for a summer.
-She briefly modelled and acted, including in a short film titled Commute.
+She briefly modeled and acted, including in a short film titled Commute.
 In California, she worked in film, including digital distribution, and production, sending a short film titled La Valise to Cannes.
 Arcuri owned a video streaming site for filmmakers, Ubroadcast, until selling it to Diamond I in 2009.

 Technology

 In 2008, Arcuri first visited London to take part in a Bollywood film, Naughty @ 40.
 She moved to London in early 2011.
 Arcuri studied for an MBA at Hult International Business School, where she met Tom Hayes and founded software company Title X Technology with him in 2012, using developers in Bulgaria.
 She defended Hayes in the Wall Street Journal after he came under investigation for the Libor scandal in 2013, for which he was later sentenced to 14 years in jail.

-From 2012, Arcuri organised the Innotech Summit in London.
+From 2012, Arcuri organized the Innotech Summit in London.
 She founded the Tech Hotel in Shoreditch and was involved with Founders for Schools.
 She also founded Playbox, a video social network for entrepreneurs.
 She received an entrepreneur's visa after three years in the UK, after raising over £200,000 in funding for Innotech.
 By 2016, Innotech Network was noted as a meeting place for the tech industry and policymakers such as Boris Johnson.

 In November 2016, she worked with Sky News on a report that showed that the UK NHS had spent nothing on cyber-security during 2015; she noted that security was generally lacking in NHS trusts.

 In 2016, she headed the Tech London Advocates working group on cyber tech.
 She also founded Hacker House in 2016, a consultancy that advises and trains on cybersecurity, coming out of a "Legislating LulzSec" event run by Innotech in October 2014.
 Hacker House received a grant from the UK Department for Digital, Culture, Media and Sport Cyber Skills Immediate Impact Fund in 2019, sharing £500,000 with three other projects.

 Arcuri has encouraged other women and girls to become involved in the sector and ran the PinkSheet, a list of UK women expert professionals.